-Barring Freedom is a bi-coastal exhibition of contemporary art and programmatic initiative about prisons and justice organized by UC Santa Cruz Institute of the Arts and Sciences (IAS) in collaboration with San José Museum of Art.
+Barring Freedom is a bi-coastal exhibition of contemporary art organized by UC Santa Cruz Institute of the Arts and Sciences (IAS) in collaboration with San José Museum of Art and John Jay College of Criminal Justice.

-With more than two million incarcerated people in the United States, a majority of them black or brown, virtually all of them from poor communities, Barring Freedom brings together artists, scholars, and activists to challenge one of the obstacles to justice in the United States: the failure of many to see the biases within the criminal justice system—or to comprehend the social problems that the system serves to obscure.
+With more than two million incarcerated people in the United States, a majority of them black or brown, virtually all of them from poor communities, Barring Freedom brings together artists who practices creatively challenge one of the obstacles to justice in the United States: the failure of many to see the biases within the criminal justice system—or to comprehend the social problems that the system serves to obscure.
+Featuring sculpture, photography, video installations, and works in other media, Barring Freedom considers the tactics artists use to expose the structural racism embedded within the systems of policing and mass incarceration, to render perceptible the social and psychological effects of the carceral state, and to counter the dehumanization which naturalizes these injustices.

 UC Santa Cruz